Student Professional Societies for ChE Majors

 American Institute of Chemical Engineers (AIChE)

 There is an active student section of the American Institute of Chemical Engineers in the department.
-Each year a program of invited speakers, softball games, and field trips is organized by the student officers.
+Each year a program of invited speakers, and field trips are organized by the student officers.
 All students are encouraged to join AIChE as student members and membership is free.

 - Real-world experience with internships at sponsor companies